Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 ### Where Clause

-We've been informed by a higher up that there is a very important project that needs a lead.
+We've been informed by a higher-up that there is a very important project that needs a lead.
 Anyone who can work on front end development will be able to help immensely.
 Let's try and `SELECT` from teachers again, but this time let's add a `WHERE` statement to ensure we only pull a teacher with the FRONT END specialty.

 -